NuttaneeKnight/ServiceNow/readme.md

  - Make it a reference ype
  - Name it the same as the Adoption Center table
  - Go down to the related list below and specify the table (Adoption Center)

+You can find the App by going to the navigation center and type Fetch